 ● Unevenly heated rooms

-So, if you notice one or more of these signs, it’s very likely that you need to replace your furnace.
+If you notice one or more of these signs, it’s very likely that you need to replace your furnace.
 If you’re unsure about it, you can always contact Frederick Air, and our professionals will do a thorough inspection and let you know if you need to replace your furnace.